segment was partly funded by a Local History Grant issued by the Brisbane City

 Of concern are severe infestations of the littoral zones of the creek by extensive stands of exotic Broadleafed Pepper Tree & Morning Glory creeper.
 As of the 27th of May, 2007 the proliferation of Pepper Tree stands in the Meadowlands - Wynnum Rd. section is the worst the author has ever seen in the creek.
 However the thickets of taro seen in the past in great profusion at the creek's edge appear to have declined somewhat.

 The proposed development of a golf links at Cannon Hill on the western bank of Bulimba Creek appears to be one of the greatest threats to the viability of the local squirrel glider [ this animal was identified by local indigenous people with the word "chibur"] colony , and other wildlife presently occupying that bush land.
 Associated pasture is presently used for agistment by horses & earlier by cattle , and constitutes the last semi-rural land left in Cannon Hill.
 There are minor patchy remains of the former farming practices and residences of families who had occupied the land previously.
 The Brisbane City Council acquired the land from its former proprietors, the Hoge Family in 1967, ostensibly to use it for parks and roads.
 Later the site was zoned for Sport & Recreation.
-However a component of the proposed development indicates that some of the land will be occupied by a residential estate, raising questions as to the propriety of BCC's approval of the application for the residential development.
+However a component of the proposed development indicates that some of the land will be occupied by a residential estate, raising questions as to the propriety of BCC's approval of the application for the residential development, which has commenced as of late 2016.

 The creek's valley continues to undergo further extensive clearing of its native vegetation by property development supported by the finance industry, and related commercial activity.